 Guidance Document for Participating in Non-Candidacy Political Activities

 The Public Service Commission (PSC) provides guidance to help federal public service employees (employees) assess their specific circumstances and make an informed decision regarding their participation in political activities other than seeking nomination or being a candidate in an election (hereafter referred to as non-candidacy political activities) as defined in the Public Service Employment Act (PSEA).
-This information is to be used as a guide and is part of a suite of tools developed to raise employees' awareness of their legal rights and responsibilities related to political activities.
+This information is to be used as a guide and is part of a Suite of Political Activities Tools developed to raise employees' awareness of their legal rights and responsibilities related to political activities.

 Employees' involvement in political activities